jarviscanada/jarvis_data_eng_KaiqiangZheng/python_data_analytics/README.md

 # Improvements
 - List three improvements that you want to do if you got more time

-1. **Automated ETL pipeline** ¡ª schedule weekly refreshes to update segmentation dynamically.
+1. **Automated ETL pipeline** - schedule weekly refreshes to update segmentation dynamically.
-2. **Dashboard integration** ¡ª visualize insights in Power BI/Tableau or inside the LGS web app.
+2. **Dashboard integration** - visualize insights in Power BI/Tableau or inside the LGS web app.
-3. **Predictive modeling** ¡ª extend RFM into churn prediction or lifetime value forecasting using machine learning.
+3. **Predictive modeling** - extend RFM into churn prediction or lifetime value forecasting using machine learning.